almcewen/VueScrollActions/README.md

 # VueScrollActions
 Vue plugin providing directives to control scroll actions including when the page is scrolled to a point, when elements come onto/leave the screen.

+VueScrollActions requires no other libs - No JQuery here! -- Although some functionality is inspired by JQuery (much love!)

 #### NOTE: Stable but there are some more release notes and docs to come.

 ## Requirements